CMMAI

 What is Additive Masterbatch?

-An additive masterbatch is a concentrated formulation of functional additives encapsulated within a carrier resin.
-These additives are designed to impart specific performance-enhancing properties to plastic materials during processing.
-Unlike color masterbatches, which focus on aesthetics, additive masterbatches enhance the mechanical, thermal, and physical properties of plastics.
+An additive masterbatch is a concentrated formulation that contains specific functional additives blended within a compatible carrier resin.
+These additives are carefully engineered to provide performance-enhancing properties to plastic materials during processing.
+While colour masterbatches focus on the visual appeal, additive masterbatches are designed to elevate the mechanical strength, thermal stability, and overall functionality of plastics.

 Benefits and Applications of Additive Masterbatch